How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 • Best for: Afternoon or evening sessions when you have schedule flexibility

-• Advantage: Very gradual adjustment reduces risk of clogs or discomfort
+• Advantage: Very gradual adjustment reduces risk of clogs or discomfort.
+This supports both you and your baby's natural rhythm.

 How to Drop a Pumping Session